Soft8Soft/verge3d-wordpress-plugin/readme.txt

 Verge3D can be used to create product configurators, 3D presentations, online stores, e-learning apps, 3D portfolios, browser games and more.

-You can try this plugin live using this [sandbox website](https://sandbox.soft8soft.com/).
+You can try this plugin live using this [sandbox website](https://sandbox.soft8soft.com/) or follow the quick-start guide [here](https://www.soft8soft.com/making-3d-product-configurator-for-woocommerce/).

 = Take 3D web for a spin =